Pegasus (spyware): Morocco

 In 2019, two Moroccan pro-democracy campaigners were notified by WhatsApp that their phones had been compromised with Pegasus.

 In June 2020, an investigation by Amnesty International alleged that Moroccan journalist Omar Radi was targeted by the Moroccan government using the Israeli spyware Pegasus.
 The rights group claimed that the journalist was targeted three times and spied on after his device was infected with an NSO tool.
 Meanwhile, Amnesty also claimed that the attack came after the NSO group updated their policy in September 2019.
+Reda Benzaza, a Riffian pro-democracy activist exiled in Spain, was targeted by Pegasus along with her lawyer.

 In July 2021, it was revealed that the Moroccan PM Saad Eddine el-Othamani and Moroccan King Mohammed VI were selected for targeting – apparently by Moroccan state actors themselves.

 According to revelations from July 2021, Morocco had targeted more than 6,000 Algerian phones, including those of politicians and high-ranking military officials, with the spyware.
 The Algerian government subsequently severed diplomatic relations with Morocco in August 2021, citing alleged Moroccan deployment of Pegasus against Algerian officials as one of the "hostile actions" that undergirded the decision.